emard/galaga-f32c/README.md

 Here aliens come in peace.
 They won't fire a single missile until first of them is killed...

+But as the game is incomplete, the above is not currently only a TODO.
+Aliens are shooting harmless bullets, the player ship can't shoot or move...

 # Technical details